SojebSikder/create-sojeb-express-ts-app/README.md

 We can automate process using cmd cli.

-- generate controller and service together `yarn cmd make:module Blog`
+- generate controller and service together: `yarn cmd make:module Blog`
-- generate only controller `yarn cmd make:controller Blog`
+- generate only controller: `yarn cmd make:controller Blog`
-- generate only service `yarn cmd make:service Blog`
+- generate only service: `yarn cmd make:service Blog`
+- To see all available commands: `yarn cmd list`

 # Technology used

 - Typescript
-- Nodejs
+- Node.js
 - Express
 - Prisma
 - Mysql